-Engaging with children and their families to facilitate the ability of children to play and the ability of the parent to ‘read’ their child’s play and enjoy playing with their child can be a very satisfying part of the work of a therapist.
+Engaging with children and their families to facilitate the ability of children to play, as well as the ability of the parent to ‘read’ their child’s play and enjoy playing with their child, can be a very satisfying part of the work of a therapist.
 The therapist also needs to be able to play and to be playful when carrying out this type of therapy.
 In this section I have provided information, resources and products to assist therapists in their work with children and families.

 This section is divided into: assessing play; engaging children in play; Learn to Play Therapy overview; resources and products.

 Assessing a child’s play ability gives you lots of information about how a child engages with their world and how they understand their world.
 The ability of a child to self-initiate their own play is, I think, a key play ability.
 Many of the children I have worked with find self-initiation of play very difficult.
 Assessment of a child’s play then, is about observing a child play and understanding and interpreting this information within the child’s family, social and cultural systems.